The Threepenny Opera: Overview

-Set in Victorian London, the play focuses on Macheath, an amoral, antiheroic criminal.
+Set in Victorian London, the play focuses on Macheath, an amoral antihero who leads a criminal gang, committing robbery, arson, rape and murder.

 Macheath ("Mackie," or "Mack the Knife") marries Polly Peachum.
 This displeases her father, who controls the beggars of London, and he endeavours to have Macheath hanged.
 His attempts are hindered by the fact that the Chief of Police, Tiger Brown, is Macheath's old army comrade.
 Still, Peachum exerts his influence and eventually gets Macheath arrested and sentenced to hang.
 Macheath escapes this fate via a deus ex machina moments before the execution when, in an unrestrained parody of a happy ending, a messenger from the Queen arrives to pardon Macheath and grant him the title of baron.
 The details of the original 1928 text have often been substantially modified in later productions.

 A draft narration by Brecht for a concert performance begins: "You are about to hear an opera for beggars.
 Since this opera was intended to be as splendid as only beggars can imagine, and yet cheap enough for beggars to be able to watch, it is called the Threepenny Opera."